LogLogic/SIEMDashboardsDetectionEngineering/DetectingUnusualUserLoginsSplunk/investigations/unusual_logins_report.md

 ### Observations

-- Several users (charlie, grace, harry, irene) exhibited logins from foreign countries (Russia, UK, Australia, India) interspersed with normal US logins.
+- Several users (`charlie`, `grace`, `harry`, `irene`) exhibited logins from foreign countries (Russia, UK, Australia, India) interspersed with normal US logins.
 These events represent possible impossible travel scenarios or use of VPN/proxy IPs.
 - Some foreign logins occurred outside typical business hours, increasing suspicion.
 - Geographic distances between consecutive logins within a few hours for these users suggest account compromise or unauthorized access.
 - These anomalies align with detection criteria from the SPL queries and reinforce the need to investigate a wider set of accounts.